 Teaching is more than just disseminating information.

 Effective teaching models thoughtful, creative ways of understanding and interacting with the world.
 "It depends," has been the answer to most questions I've asked both inside and outside the classroom.
 Thus, I aim to prepare students to confidently tackle the complex, ambiguous questions they will inevitably encounter in their own lives.
 When I teach, I am always:

 1) Creating a safe space to be wrong, express confusion, or disagree.

 2) Designing teaching material that considers students' emotional and physical needs alongside their intellectual ones.

-3) Making heavy use of examples and activities that demonstrate how learning changes the way that we think, the way we behave, and, always, the next question we ask.
+3) Demonstrating how learning changes the way that we think, the way we behave, and, always, the next question we ask.